Python packaging, environment and dependency management

 pip install torch==1.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html

 There is no evidence that this logjam will resolve any time soon.
 However, it turns out that this machine learning thing is not going away, and ML projects use GPUs.
-It turns out that Packaging projects with GPU code is hard.
-Since I do neural network stuff and thus use GPU/CPU version of packages, this means that I can effectively ignore most of the python environment alternatives on this page.
-The two that work are conda and pip, which support a minimum viable local version package system de facto, and if they are less smooth or pleasant than the new systems, at least they work, and I am not alone, so I can ask others how to fix them.
+It turns out that packaging projects with GPU code is hard.
+Since I do neural network stuff and thus use GPU/CPU versions of packages, this means that I can effectively ignore most of the Python environment alternatives on this page.
+The two that work are conda and pip.
+These all support a minimum viable local version package system de facto which does what we want.
+If you want something fancier, try containerization using a GPU-compatible system such as apptainer.